Thandokuhle19/Cloud-Computing-Fundamentals/README.md

                             - Environment is not hybrid if a company is using SaaS application for a project but there is no movement of data from that application into the company's data center.
                             - If different divisions within an enterprise are standardized on different public cloud infrastructures, but each division only utilizes and manages a single public cloud.
 - A cloud is hybrid or multi in the following situations:
+                        - If a company uses a public development platform that sends data to a private cloud or a data center-based application, the cloud is hybrid.
+                        - When a company leverages a number of SaaS applications and moves data between private or data center resources, the cloud is hybrid.
+                        - When a business process is designed as a service so that it can connect with environments as though they were a single environment, the cloud is hybrid.
+                        - When a SaaS analytics platform is used and data from multiple cloud sources are ingested.
+                        - When your organization can move workloads to different public clouds based on cost or performance concerns.

+_Cloud Within a Cloud (Virtual Private Cloud)_
+- Known as virtual private cloud (VPC), are single-tenant deployments where an organization's cloud services are hosted by a public CSP in an isolated segment, with full administrative responsibility, despite shared resources with other companies.
+- Here are some key differences:
+                - VPC: logical isolation of the cloud deployment that resides on a CSP's infrastructure (and is therefore scalable).
+                - Private cloud: physical isolation of the cloud deployment in a private data center, a community data center, or CSP's infrastructure.
+It is limited by the available hardware and therefore less scalable.

+_What is a Virtual Private Cloud?_
+-

+_Multitenancy_
+- This is the concept behind public cloud deployments.
+- Multiple consumers, known as tenants, share computing resources owned and managed by the CSP
+- This is the opposite idea from a VPC deployment.
+- It is multitenancy that provides the cost benefits behind shared resource utilization.

+_Multi-cloud_
+- Multi-cloud deployments combine cloud services from multiple public and private CSPs, offering flexibility, choice, data control, and disaster mitigation, reducing reliance on a single vendor.

+_Cloud Computing Elements: Resource Pools/Cloud Models and Services_
+- Infrastructure technology resources like processors, storage, and networking are essential, but also include software services like databases and email servers.
+- These services are typically built as a shared, multi-tenant service in cloud environments.
+- This architecture allows customers to share computing resources, but their individual configurations and data are isolated.
+- This approach is beneficial for cloud providers and software vendors, as it allows for shared infrastructure and saves software data, settings, and preferences.

+# Cloud Delivery Models
+- Cloud services offload responsibility from traditional client-server models, allowing companies to manage servers, storage, and networking more easily.
+- This model allows for the offloading of these responsibilities to a cloud service provider, simplifying business needs.
+- In this section, we focus on the models that represent computing environment services:
+                            - Infrastructure as a Service (IaaS): The consumer manages hardware infrastructure, firmware updates, device drivers, and compatibility, installs and manages the operating system, and assumes responsibility for all layers above it.
+                            - Platform as a Service (PaaS): The CSP provides a service structure, but consumer management and content responsibility are up to them, while the CSP handles hardware and service platform support.
+                            - Software as Service (SaaS): he consumer is being provided with the direct use of the software.
+Responsibility for the hardware where that software runs, the operating system upon which it runs, and the installation and patching of the software itself are all offloaded to the CSP.

+_Infrastructure as a Service_
+-